Ravipatel98/Rental2018/README.md

 # Rental2018
-A rental website with html css and javascript functional website
+Afunctional rental website  with html css and javascript